BlessedCammi/TBC5MAN-Bug-Tracker/README.md

 “Additional Information” section should contain IDs of every spell, item, game objects, etc. You need to add them via link: https://tbcdb.com/.
 Additionally, you should show here evidences that this is indeed a bug, not an intended action.

+It is very important to provide as much data as possible so we can spend more time fixing your issue instead of trying to figure out what you are communicating.
+Screenshots or other visuals are highly recommended!

 Reports that do not meet requirements listed above can be closed without further investigation.